-More often than not, businesses tend to allocate most of their resources to acquiring new customers, putting little to no effort into engaging existing customers.
-As per this SEMrush report, the probability of selling to existing customers is between 60-70% compared to a 5-20% probability of selling to a new customer.
+Quite often, businesses tend to allocate most of their resources to acquiring new customers, putting little to no effort into engaging existing customers.
+As per this Semrush report, the probability of selling to existing customers is between 60-70% compared to a 5-20% probability of selling to a new customer.

 Therefore, focusing on existing customers can result in higher profits and increased engagement for your brand.
 Receipts (both paper-based and digital) are a great way to engage existing customers and have them do repeat business with you.

 This is where a QR Code on a receipt can help.

 Let’s learn how to leverage QR Codes on receipts to achieve numerous business outcomes.